 Skin aging is caused by two distinct processes: intrinsic and extrinsic aging.

 While intrinsic aging is unavoidable, extrinsic aging is more easily preventable.
 It is caused by a set of external factors that accelerate the aging process, including lifestyle choices like smoking, alcohol consumption and lack of exercise, as well as environmental stressors like pollution, blue light radiation and UV exposure.
-These sources expose the skin to free radicals and oxidative stress which damage its structural proteins and cause it to age prematurely.
+These sources expose the skin to free radicals and oxidative stress which contribute to inflammaging - a process whereby chronic inflammation brought on by external stressors causes the skin to age prematurely.